 Below you will find all the information you need for the first week of class.

 Overview.
-The Week 1 activities will get you ready for the semester to come.
-That is why ALL Week 1 (Orientation activities) are required this week.
-Starting in Week 2, you can make up missing assignments with extra credit, but this week, you need to complete all the Orientation assignments.
-As you make your way through the list, let me know about any questions you have! (firstname.lastname@example.org)
+The Week 2 activities will get you ready for the semester to come.
+That is why ALL Week 2 (Orientation activities) are required.
+Starting in Week 3, you can make up missing assignments with extra credit, but this week, you need to complete all the Orientation assignments.
+As you make your way through the list, let me know about any questions you have! (email@example.com)

 Announcements.
 You will find additional information in the weekly Class Announcements, so please take a moment to look at the announcements now.
 You will also find the announcements in Moodle for this module.